wojtekj89/movies-django-rest/README.md

 ### GET

 Ranked and sorted list of movies by number of comments in specified date range.
 Requires start and end parameters with date in `DD-MM-YY` format.
+This endpoint will not work in the browser.
+It requires parameters in the request body.